X

 By Dr. Somu Singh, Dr. Pankaj Singh | Banaras Hindu University

-The course will develop an understanding of the concept of information and communication technology (ICT) and its components, use of ICT in education specially in the classroom.
-This course will also help to understand the advantage and dangers of technology including the Internet.
-This course will give understanding to the pre-service teachers about how to integrate information and communication technology (ICT) in teaching learning process.
-Learners will be able to understand use of important ICT tools in teaching, learning, assessment, research, educational administration.
+The course will develop an understanding of the concept of information and communication technology (ICT) and its components and the use of ICT in education, especially in the classroom.
+This course will also help to understand the advantages and dangers of technology, including the Internet.
+This course will give pre-service teachers, pre-service teacher educators, and higher education students an understanding of how to integrate information and communication technology (ICT) into the teaching-learning process.
+Learners will be able to understand the use of important ICT tools in teaching, learning, assessment, research, and educational administration.

 Summary